dcclogin/cubical-sqrt/notes/CCHM.lagda.md

      | φ ∨ ψ
 ```

-Operations that can be defined in the language
+Some operations can be defined with `comp` in the language:

 - `transp`
 - `fill`